kaust-rccl/ksl-docs/docs/source/systems/ibex/compute_node.rst

   Illustration of an Intel Skylake compute node of Ibex cluster

 This node has two Non Uniform Memory Access (NUMA) nodes.
 This implies that `core 0` can access data resident on a memory device/DIMM closed to Package L#1, but will have a latency hit.
+Deep dive to understand more about :ref:`NUMA architecture <numa_tech_article>` and its implications on applications running on such node.

 The L3 or *Last Level Cache* is coherent across all the nodes which implies that if a `core` changes a memory location in L3, it will be visible to all cores.
 This does not apply to L1 and L2 caches which are local to each core.
+More discussion :ref:`here on Memory hierarchy on CPUs <memory_hierarchy_cpu_tech_article>`.

 The motherboard on this node have PCIe version 3.0 which has a maximum overall throughput of 32GB/s.

 From a performance point of view, this node is capable of achieving, **### GFLOPS** of `High Performance Linpack (HPL) <https://www.top500.org/project/linpack/>`_ and a peak memory bandwidth of **### GB/s** measured using `STREAM Triad <https://www.cs.virginia.edu/stream/ref.html>`_ benchmark.

 These processors can run programs compiled for `x86_64` instruction set.
 Intel Skylake processor supports `Advance Vector Extension -- AXV2` instructions for vectorization.
-SIMD (Single Instruction Multiple Data) Vectorization is an operand which takes multiple bytes and runs a single instruction on it.
-This is a hardware unit which can be targeted by either allowing the compilers to identify candidate data structures for SIMD vectorization or a programmer can explicitly expresses them in their program.
+Some scientific applications can benefit from this feature and can see significant performance gains.
+Please refer to :ref:`Understanding SIMD Vectorization <vectorization_cpu_tech_article>` for more information about this topic.

 Intel Cascade Lake